-Then, to my surprise, I found out that there was a market for teaching the ukulele!
-The ukulele is the love of my life and what better combination is there than to do something you LOVE and be able to make a living at it!
-It’s going on three years now that I’ve been teaching the ukulele in Japan.
+Then, to my surprise, I found out that there was a demand for teaching the ‘ukulele!
+The ‘ukulele is the love of my life and what better combination is there than to do something you LOVE and be able to make a living at it!
+In 2000, I started teaching the ‘ukulele in Japan.

 Q: Is it important to have teaching credentials?

 A: In my opinion as far as teaching is concerned, credentials and formal training do NOT necessarily make a person a good teacher.
 When I was a college student, I had lousy teachers who held Ph.D.s and great teachers who were still students themselves (working on their graduate degrees).
 By the same token, some of the best/most talented musicians I’ve worked with couldn’t read a note of music.
 No – a good teacher is a good teacher.